-Local, project specific water quality guidelines for the Environmental Value of Protection of Aquatic Ecosystems have been developed for the parameters listed in Schedule B, Table 4 - Contaminant Limits of the EA (frc environmental 2015a; b).
-The local guidelines for the Waterbody and the Dawson River for the parameters that have monitoring points in the receiving environment are presented in Table 4.4.
+Local, project specific water quality guidelines (WQGs) for the Environmental Value of Protection of Aquatic Ecosystems have been developed for the parameters listed in Schedule B, Table 4 - Contaminant Limits of the EA (frc environmental 2015a).
+The local WQGs for the Waterbody and the Dawson River for the parameters that have monitoring points in the receiving environment are presented in Table 5.4, with several other parameters also monitored to aid interpretation of biological monitoring results or to support water quality investigations should any be required in the future.